clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation_full-code.md

 ### Business targets

-Business that targets people with high salary might have to consider adjusting their long term strategies to focus more on workers in groups with lower average salary because they are likely to spend more.
+Business that targets people with high salary might have to consider adjusting their long term strategies to focus more on workers in groups with lower average salary because they are more likely to increase their spending.
 In addition, changes in distribution of workers in 2001 and 2016 do not reflect significant shift in percentage of people working in jobs with high and low average salary (although there is significant reduction/increase of people in *Skilled agriculture/fishery workers* and *Service/sales workers*, respectively); this means they will continue to be the majority for quite sometime

 ## Closing notes

 The data and discussions above do not present the state of economy of Thailand as a whole.
-For that, additional indicators have to be analyzed such as an inflation rate (lower than 2% since 2014, and negative in 2015) and an unemployment rate.
+For that, additional indicators have to be considered such as an inflation rate (lower than 2% since 2014, and negative in 2015) and an unemployment rate.